-A capable and worthy VPN provider has apps that help you connect your PC, smartphone, or other device to its network and maintain your online security conveniently.
+A capable and worthy VPN provider has apps that help you connect your PC, smartphone, or another device to its network and maintain your online security conveniently.

 NordVPN has apps for Android, Android TV, iOS, Linux, macOS and Windows, and extensions for Chrome and Firefox.

 ExpressVPN wins this category for supporting the most OSes and platforms with apps.

 ExpressVPN's apps include a "kill switch" that will block the internet connection to your device if the VPN goes down for some reason.
 This helps to ensure that your private information, such as your actual IP address, doesn't become exposed.
 The Android, macOS and Windows apps, and browser extensions feature split tunneling, which enables you to choose which apps or devices should access the internet through the VPN while letting the internet traffic of other apps or devices to go normally through your internet service provider.

 Like ExpressVPN, NordVPN's apps can also cut off access to your device if its connection to the NordVPN network drops.
 They can also block ads and malicious sites.
 Their other features include accessing the Onion network and servers optimized for P2P file sharing, double VPN, and quick connecting to video streaming services that are region-blocked.
 Split tunneling is supported through the Chrome and Firefox extensions.
 Overall, it just has more features than ExpressVPN.

 Most VPNs generally support the use of P2P on their networks, but ExpressVPN doesn't list servers that are set up specifically for this purpose.
 It also doesn't have servers to handle traffic through the Onion network.
 You'll have to use The Onion Router ("Tor") browser, which is how you usually access the internet through this secure network.